Your LinkedIn summary is the heart of your profile.

 When you are writing a LinkedIn summary, you need to give a 360 degree view of yourself, your role and your company.

+She mentions her role, what it entails, and why it matters.
 She doesn’t just mention her position- she passionately describes it and gives reasons why she is proud of what she does.

 Jeff knows he is on LinkedIn to sell himself and his company.

 Right off the bat, he starts to tell his readers that he knows the sales tactics that are working currently.
 Without wasting more space, he drops some of the services he sells and backs them up with his previous work experience.

 At the end of his summary, Jeff doesn’t leave anything to chance; rather he goes ahead to invite his readers to contact him via the contact details on the page.

 The most striking part about his summary is that it's structured like a website.
 You get all the information you need without sacrificing any space.

 You pretty much don't need to visit his website to know that he's legit.